RumaizaNorova/NASA_2025_2/RAILWAY_DEPLOYMENT_GUIDE.md

 - Check logs: Click backend service → "Deployments" → View logs
 - Verify model files are included (they should auto-deploy from repo)

+**What to Look for in Logs:**
+1. ✅ `"Current working directory: /app/backend"`
+2. ✅ `"Checking for model at: ../results_retrained/models/gradientboosting_model.pkl - exists: True"`
+3. ✅ `"Successfully loaded retrained GradientBoosting model"`
+4. ✅ `"Successfully loaded retrained model performance data"`
+5. ✅ `"Successfully loaded X shark track records"`
+6. ✅ `"Startup completed successfully - Model and data loaded!"`

+**If Model Loading Fails:**
+- The logs will show which paths were checked and which one succeeded/failed
+- Working directory should be `/app/backend`
+- Model files should be at `/app/results_retrained/models/` (accessible via `../results_retrained/models/`)

 ### Frontend Issues:
 - Make sure `REACT_APP_API_URL` points to your BACKEND URL
 - Check frontend logs for any build errors